Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting - NewsBreak

 Congressional Democrats have for years routinely tried to pass federal gun legislation after mass shootings, but have not been successful.

-The post Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting appeared first on Wisconsin Examiner .
+The post Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting appeared first on Idaho Capital Sun .

 Comments / 0